NK Maribor in European football: Zlatko Zahovič era: 2008–2020

 Maribor's 2018–19 European campaign ended in the third qualifying round of the Europa League, where Maribor were eliminated by Rangers, 3–1 on aggregate.
 After winning their 15th national title in 2019, Maribor competed in the Champions League again in the 2019–20 season.
 After eliminating Valur and AIK in the first two qualifying rounds, the team was stopped in the third qualifying round by Rosenborg, losing both games with a score of 3–1.
 Maribor were also eliminated by Ludogorets Razgrad in the Europa League play-offs.
 In March 2020, Zahovič resigned as Maribor's Director of Football; in his 13 years with the club, Maribor experienced its most successful period in European football, reaching the Europa League group stages three times and the Champions League group stages twice.
 In the 2020–21 UEFA Europa League, Maribor were surprisingly eliminated in the first qualifying round by the semi-professional Northern Irish team Coleraine on penalties, which led to the dismissal of manager Sergej Jakirović.

 Records

-All statistics below are correct as of 25 August 2022.
+All statistics in this section are correct as of 31 July 2025, after the match against Paks.